Postman is a free app that allows you to make requests to API such as the Widgety API, without any coding required.

 Step 1: Downloading the collection and installing Postman

-When you click on the button, you will be prompted to install Postman should it not be installed on your computer.
+When you click on the button on the Useful Resources page, you will be prompted to install Postman should it not be installed on your computer.

 Once this is done, click on the button again.
 This will ask whether you wish to add this collection to Postman.
 Say yes.

 The Environment is the information provided to Postman in regards to the endpoint of the API (the .json url), as well as your APP Key and Token.
 When stored in the environment, these will be applied to all the requests in the collection, without having to input them again.

 When you first access the collection on Postman, no environment will be selected in the dropdown on the top right.

 - In the dropdown, select 'My Widgety APP Key'

 - Click on the eye icon next to it